 About Kaieteur Falls

-I tend to think of Kaieteur Falls as that “in between” waterfall that didn’t quite have the width and power of the Big 3 (Iguazu Falls, Victoria Falls, and Niagara Falls) nor the height of the tallest waterfalls in the world (e.g. Angel Falls or Yosemite Falls).
-Still, it was taller, wider, and more powerful than most of the world’s other waterfalls and definitely ought to get more props than it currently gets.
-We certainly thought high enough of this falls that we made a place for it on our World’s Top 10 Waterfalls list.
+I tend to think of Kaieteur Falls as that “in between” waterfall that didn’t quite have the width and power of the Big 3 (Iguazu Falls, Victoria Falls, and Niagara Falls) nor did it have the height of the tallest waterfalls in the world (e.g. Angel Falls or Yosemite Falls).

 So what was it like to visit Kaieteur Falls?